-Just off of I-5 between Arlington and Stanwood, Silvana is home to wonderful country roads begging for cyclists: flat farm country, and interlocking roads that allow you to navigate far and wide across a scenic valley.
+Just off of I-5 between Arlington and Stanwood, Silvana is home to wonderful country roads for cyclists: flat farm country, and interlocking roads that allow you to navigate far and wide across a scenic valley.

 So grab your helmet, lube up your chain and get pedaling.
 Silvana awaits.